hangreusch/ReactNativeRedux/README.md

 # ReactNativeRedux
-This app allows users to search orders by different categories
+This app allows users to search orders by different categories.